magnusoy/SmartPark-Client/README.md

 You will need [Python 3](https://www.python.org/) for using the provided files.
 Furthermore you will need to install all the dependencies listed below.

-Install Python 3 and xterm
+Install all of the following:
 ```bash
 sudo apt-get update
 sudo apt-get upgrade